Nuytemans-Dieter/RaytracingEngine3D/README.md

 # RaytracingEngine3D
-A 3D ray tracing engine, written from scratch.
+A 3D ray tracing engine, written from scratch for a Computer Graphics course at the University of Antwerp.
 No fancy drawing tools are used, images are drawn pixel by pixel.

 **Features**
 - Different objects